-The trans-MAPP Research Network's initial central clinical study, the Trans-MAPP epidemiology/phenotyping (EP) Study, recruited participants with IC/BPS (primarily females) and CP/CPPS (males) as well as asymptomatic control subjects, for comprehensive baseline phenotyping with standardized data acquisition and analysis and biological sample collection across network sites (all received IRB/REB approval).
-Asymptomatic healthy controls were recruited to be age- and sex-matched to patients.
-To ensure a clearly defined healthy control subgroup, potential control participants were excluded if they reported any pain in the pelvic or bladder region or chronic pain in more than one non-urologic body region.
-For females, data on self-reported menopausal status was collected.
-Further details of the study design, including descriptions of the study population, enrollment criteria and disease-specific questionnaires, are available.
-The current study details the analysis of midstream urine specimens collected at the in-clinic baseline visit from male and female asymptomatic, healthy control subjects.
+The trans-MAPP Research Network's initial central clinical study, the Trans-MAPP epidemiology/phenotyping (EP) Study, recruited participants with IC/BPS (primarily females) and CP/CPPS (males), as well as asymptomatic control subjects, for comprehensive baseline phenotyping with standardized data acquisition and analysis and biological sample collection across network sites (all received insitution reiew board/ research ethics board approval).14 Asymptomatic, healthy controls were recruited to be age- and sex-matched to patients.
+To ensure a clearly defined, healthy control subgroup, potential control participants were excluded if they reported any pain in the pelvic or bladder region or chronic pain in more than one non-urological body region.
+For females, data on selfreported menopausal status were collected.
+Further details of the study design, including descriptions of the study population, enrollment criteria, and disease-specific questionnaires, are available in previous studies.^{14,15} The current study details the analysis of midstream urine specimens collected at the in-clinic baseline visit from male and female asymptomatic, healthy control subjects.
+Subjects with a positive urine culture (i.e., traditional uropathogen[s] detected in midstream collected urine employing traditional culture technique) were excluded from the analysis.

-Subjects with a positive urine culture (i.e., traditional uropathogen(s) detected in midstream collected urine employing traditional culture technique) were excluded from the analysis.
-All procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.
-16 Informed consent was obtained from all patients for being included in the study.
+All procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.16 Informed consent was obtained from all patients for being included in the study.